Privacy Policy Generator for Online Businesses

 - State privacy rights language for supported U.S. laws

-- California and Washington notices when your answers trigger them
+- State-specific notices when your answers trigger them

 - GDPR and UK GDPR baseline disclosures for supported use cases